mrnrasyad/SQL-Data-Analytics-Project/README.md

-# Sales Data Analysis with SQL: A Data Analytics Project
+# SQL Data Analytics Project with Power BI Visualization

 ## Brief Description about this Project
-The goal of this project is to create a relational database and use custom SQL queries to perform Exploratory Data Analysis (EDA) in order to gain insights from the data. **Microsoft SQL** is used for database creation and analysis, while **Excel** serves as the visualization tool.
+The goal of this project is to create a relational database and use custom SQL queries to perform Exploratory Data Analysis (EDA) to gain insights from the data.
+This project also demonstrates the ETL process by extracting data with custom SQL queries, transforming and loading it using Power Query, and creating new measures with DAX.
+The processed data is then presented in an interactive dashboard.
+Microsoft SQL is used for database creation and analysis, while Excel and Power BI serve as visualization tools (charts and dashboards).

 ## Data Preparation
 #### Data Description